-Proper installation requires torquing wheel-attaching hardware (lug nuts or bolts) to the recommended specification for the vehicle make, model and year.
-Torque specifications can be found in the vehicle's owner's manual, shop repair manual, industry reference guides or obtained from the vehicle dealer.
+Proper wheel installation requires the wheel-attaching hardware (lug nuts or bolts) be tightened to the recommended torque specification for the vehicle make, model and year.
+Torque specifications are usually found in the vehicle's owner's manual.*

-Proper torquing requires using the correct tools, procedures and patterns to prevent over-tightening hardware, stripping threads and stretching studs, as well as will reduce the possibility of warping brake drums, brake rotors or suspension hubs.
+Proper torque requires using the correct tools, procedures and patterns.
+These will prevent over-tightening the hardware, stripping the fastener threads, and stretching the studs.
+It will also reduce the possibility of warping the brake drums, rotors or hubs.

 Under- or over-tightening wheel-attaching hardware can be damaging and dangerous.

-Torque specifications are for threads free of dirt, grit, corrosion, etc., so the hardware turns freely.
-While lubricating hardware THREADS is recommended, it is important NOT to lubricate hardware SEATS.
-The friction which torque is measured against should come from the hardware seats.
-Lubricating hardware seats can result in inaccurate torque readings and/or over-torquing the hardware.
+Torque specifications are for dry threads only.
+The fastener threads should be free of oil, dirt, grit, corrosion, etc. The hardware should turn freely without binding when tightened by hand.
+It is important NOT to lubricate hardware threads or seats.
+The friction at which torque is measured against should come from the hardware seats.
+Lubricating hardware threads and seats alters the friction generated at the lug seat which will result in inaccurate torque readings and/or over-torqueing of the hardware.

-Tire Rack recommends starting hardware by hand, snugging them manually and then using a beam or click-type torque wrench to apply the final torque and confirm the recommended torque value has been reached.
+We recommend starting hardware by hand, snugging them manually and then using a beam or click-type torque wrench to apply the final torque in the correct patterns shown below to confirm the recommended torque value has been reached.

 Some of the variables that can cause inaccurate torque delivery: